kamiras/Oasis_network_whale_detector/README.md

 - The bot tweets transactions over 25000 dollars by default.
 - Every 24 Hours the bot tweets a rank of the 3 highest transactions of the Network (22:00 EU).

+**Weekly Chart**

+- Each Saturday at 20:00 pm the bot posts a tweet with the Top 10 Validators of the Network.

 **Database and example.py**

 - 1 Database